jackdewinter/pymarkdown/newdocs/src/extensions/front-matter.md

 Note that the use of these fields varies wildly between different Markdown parsers and aggregators.
-Before making any assumptions on how a given application interprets YAML front-matter, please consult that application's documentation.
+Before making any assumptions on how a given application interprets YAML Front-Matter, please consult that application's documentation.

 #### Subject or Title

-Many document processors prefer to have the subject or title (depending on the document processor) specified in the front-matter using either the `Subject` or `Title` field name.
+Many document processors prefer to have the subject or title (depending on the document processor) specified in the Front-Matter using either the `Subject` or `Title` field name.
 This allows the processor to easily use that metadata field value, not only for the top-level header of the document, but for things such as the name of the generated HTML